Swire Pacific Limited

 The Company and its subsidiaries:

-The Directors recommend the payment of final dividends for 1999 of HK¢76.0 per 'A' share and HK¢15.2 per 'B' share which, together with the interim dividends paid on 4th October 1999 of HK¢34.0 per 'A' share and HK¢6.8 per 'B' share, make total dividends for the year of HK¢110.0 per 'A' share and HK¢22.0 per 'B' share: an increase of 31.0% over those for 1998.
-This represents a total distribution for the year of HK$1,707 million.
-Subject to the approval of the 1999 final dividends by the shareholders at the Annual General Meeting on 18th May 2000, it is expected that those dividends will be paid on 1st June 2000 to shareholders registered on 18th May 2000.
-The share registers will be closed from 15th May 2000 to 18th May 2000, both dates inclusive.
+The Directors recommend the payment of final dividends for 1998 of HK¢58.0 per 'A' share and HK¢11.6 per 'B' share which, together with the interim dividends paid on 5th October 1998 of HK¢26.0 per 'A' share and HK¢5.2 per 'B' share, make total dividends for the year of HK¢84.0 per 'A' share and HK¢16.8 per 'B' share, being a decrease of 52.5% over those for 1997.
+This represents a total distribution for the year of HK$1,304 million.
+Subject to the approval of the 1998 final dividends by the shareholders at the annual general meeting on 13th May 1999, it is expected that those dividends will be paid on 1st June 1999 to shareholders registered on 13th May 1999.
+The share registers will be closed from 10th May 1999 to 13th May 1999, both dates inclusive.

 The Company has complied throughout the year with the Code of Best Practice as set out in the Listing Rules.

-In compliance with the Code of Best Practice, the Company has established an Audit Committee, with written terms of reference, comprising D G Eldon as Chairman and C Lee and P A Johansen as members.
+In compliance with the additional requirement of The Stock Exchange of Hong Kong Limited to its Code of Best Practice, the Company has on 1st October 1998 established an Audit Committee comprising D G Eldon as Chairman and C Lee and P A Johansen as members with written terms of reference.

 Movements on reserves

-The 1999 valuation at open market value of the group's investment properties, both completed and under development, was HK$59,946 million.
-This valuation resulted in an increase of HK$2,716 million in the group's property valuation reserve.
-Taking into account the retained earnings and the increase in the valuation of investment properties, the net asset value of the Swire Pacific group at 31st December 1999 was HK$68,509 million, a 9.5% increase on the prior year.
+The 1998 valuation at open market value of the Group's investment properties, both completed and under development, was HK$55,913 million.
+This valuation resulted in a decrease of HK$29,793 million in the Group's property valuation reserve.
+Taking into account the retained earnings and the decrease in the valuation of investment properties, the net asset value of the Swire Pacific Group at 31st December 1998 was HK$62,095 million, a 32.1% decrease on the prior year.

 Capital Resources & Liquidity

-Swire Pacific's total shareholders' funds have increased to HK$68,509 million at the end of 1999 as compared with HK$62,591 million at the end of 1998, mainly due to the upward revaluation of the group's investment property portfolio.
+Swire Pacific's total shareholders' funds have reduced to HK$62,095 million at the end of 1998 as compared with HK$91,480 million at the end of 1997, mainly due to the significant downward revaluation of the Group's investment property portfolio.

-At 31st December 1999 the Swire Pacific group held cash deposits of HK$660 million whilst bank loans and other borrowings due within one year amounted to HK$3,390 million.
+At 31st December 1998 the Swire Pacific Group held cash deposits of HK$814 million whilst bank loans and other borrowings due within one year amounted to HK$5,491 million.
+A three-year term loan of HK$2,850 million has been arranged since the year-end in order to provide additional liquidity for the Group's ongoing operations.

-An analysis of the group's net borrowings by currency at 31st December 1999, including the US$600 million Perpetual Capital Securities issued, is shown below:
+An analysis of the Group's net borrowings by currency at 31st December 1998, including the US$600 million Perpetual Capital Securities issued, is shown below:

 Sources of Finance

-At 31st December 1999, committed loan facilities and other financing in place amounted to HK$20,293 million of which 17% remained undrawn.
-In addition, there were uncommitted facilities undrawn at year-end amounting to HK$2,110 million.
-Sources of funds at the end of 1999 comprised:
+At 31st December 1998, committed loan facilities and other financing in place amounted to HK$20,869 million of which 17% remained undrawn.
+In addition, there were uncommitted facilities undrawn at year-end amounting to HK$1,486 million.
+Sources of funds at the end of 1998 comprised:

-It is group policy to secure adequate funding so as to match cash flows associated with both current and planned investments.
-The maturity profile of the group's gross borrowings as at 31st December 1999 is set out below:
+It is Group policy to secure adequate funding so as to match cash flows associated with both current and planned investments.
+The maturity profile of the Group's gross borrowings at 31st December 1998 is set out below:

 Interest Rate Profile

-In addition to raising funds on a fixed rate basis, the group uses interest rate swaps and other instruments, where appropriate, in the management of its interest rate profile.
-At 31st December 1999, 58% of the group's gross borrowings were on a floating rate basis and 42% were on a fixed rate basis.
+In addition to raising funds on a fixed rate basis, the Group uses interest rate swaps and other instruments where appropriate in the management of its interest rate profile.
+At 31st December 1998, 38% of the Group's gross borrowings were on a floating rate basis and 62% were on a fixed rate basis.

 Interest Cover and Gearing